-U.S. stocks were mixed on Tuesday, which was busy with earnings report.
-When the dust settled, the Dow Jones Industrial Average gained 0.4% and the S&P 500 added 0.3%, while the Nasdaq Composite lost 0.1%.
+U.S. markets were mixed in Tuesday's session.
+At the closing bell, the Dow Jones Industrial Average gained 0.35% and the S&P 500 moved 0.2% higher, while the Nasdaq Composite fell 0.2%.

-Looking ahead to Wednesday morning, Hilton (HLT), Garmin (GRMN), Northrop Grumman (NOC), Starwood (HOT) and Time Warner (TWX) headline the earnings calendar.
-On the economic front, we'll get a look at weekly mortgage applications and the preliminary look at first-quarter GDP, before the opening bell.
-Finally, the Federal Reserve will release its monthly policy statement.
+Looking ahead to Tuesday morning, Bank of America (BAC) and Delta (DAL) headline the earnings calendar.
+On the economic front, we'll get a look at weekly mortgage applications, the Empire manufacturing index, industrial production and capacity utilization before the opening bell.